banderson623/banderson623.github.com/projects/gilbert.md

 ---
 layout: project
-title: Brian Anderson, a bid for a School Counsel Seat.
+title: Brian Anderson, a bid for a School Board Seat.
 date: September, 2015
 ---